taaw-loop/free_code_camp_python/README.md

 # free_code_camp_python

-Tutorials I've completed from freecodecamp.org's Scientific Computing with Python (Beta) Course
+This repository contains tutorials I've completed from the Scientific Computing with Python (Beta) Course by freecodecamp.org.

-I've created this repository to reference my completed work in the course.
-I also hope my progress can encourage others in their own Python journey.
+Course Website: freecodecamp.org

-If you're working through the courses, please only use this repository as a reference.
-Do not copy and paste answers to questions.
+For assistance with any problems, please visit the forum.freecodecamp.org website.

-For assistance with any issues or questions, please visit the forum.freecodecamp.org
+Disclaimer: The code in this repository is for educational purposes only.
+I do not claim any rights to the original exercises or content from the course.
+All rights to the original material belong to the author and publisher.
+This repository is meant as a personal reference tool.
+If you're also learning from this course, feel free to compare solutions, but please work through the exercises on your own first.
+If you are the copyright holder and have any concerns, please contact me, and I will be happy to address them.